Checking Account vs. Savings Account

 Pros and cons

 With checking accounts, funds are typically available for withdrawals and transfers.
-They can be a convenient place to deposit your paycheck and handle daily, weekly and monthly expenses.
+They can be a convenient place to deposit your checks and handle daily, weekly and monthly expenses.
 Some checking accounts allow for unlimited transactions without fees.
 Some accounts also have no monthly maintenance fees, though it depends on your bank and which account type you have.

 Keep in mind that checking accounts typically don’t earn interest, so they might not be the best place to grow your savings.